Bowfin: Description

 The body of the bowfin is elongated and cylindrical, with the sides and back olive to brown in color, often with vertical bars and dark reticulations or another camouflaged pattern.
-The dorsal fin has horizontal bars, and the caudal fin has irregular vertical bars.
+The dorsal fin has horizontal bars, and the caudal fin has irregular, vertical bars.
 The underside is white or cream, and the paired fins and anal fin are bright green.
 During larval stage, hatchlings from about 7–10 mm total length are black and tadpole-like in appearance.
-At approximately 25 mm total length they have been described as looking like miniature placoderms.
+Around 25 mm total length, they have been described as looking like miniature placoderms.
 They grow quickly, and typically leave the nest within 4 to 6 weeks after hatching.
 Young males have a black eyespot on the base of the tail (caudal peduncle) that is commonly encircled by an orange-yellowish border, while the female's is black, if present at all.
-It is thought the purpose of the eyespot is to confuse predators, deflecting attacks away from the head of the fish to its tail, which affords the bowfin an opportunity to escape predation.
+The purpose of the eyespot thought to be to confuse predators, deflecting attacks away from the head of the fish to its tail, which affords the bowfin an opportunity to escape predation.
 The bowfin is so named for its long, undulating dorsal fin consisting of 145 to 250 rays that runs from the middle of the back to the base of the tail.

-The skull of the bowfin is made of two layers of skull, the dermatocranium and the chondrocranium.
+The skull of the bowfin is made of two layers, the dermatocranium and the chondrocranium.
 The chondrocranium layer cannot be seen because it is located below the dermal bones.
 The bowfin skull is made up of 28 fused bones, which compose the dermatocranium.
 The roof of the mouth is made up of three bones, the ectopterygoid, the palantine, and the vomer.
-They have two sets of teeth, including one set of larger sharp teeth coming out of the mandibular and premaxillary bones to grasp and control the prey.
+They have two sets of teeth, including one set of larger sharp, teeth coming out of the mandibular and premaxillary bones to grasp and control the prey.
 The other set of teeth, located posteriorly and connected to the hyomandibular bone, is made up of pharyngeal tooth patches, which are used for sorting out nutrients and grinding down larger pieces of food.
 Another three bones make up the lower jaw: the dentary, the angular, and the surangular.
 The cranial surface of the skull is made up of the nasals, the antorbital, the lacrimal, the parietal, the intertemporal, the post parietal, the supratemporal, the extra scapular, the post temporal, and the opercular.
 The entirety of the skull is attached to the girdle through another set of bones.